Barrie Pittock

 Albert Barrie Pittock (born 1938) is an Australian climatologist, environment scientist, author, and advocate for the rights of Indigenous Australians.
-He was an indirect recipient of the 2007 Nobel Peace Prize.
+He was among the many recipients of the 2007 Nobel Peace Prize.

 Early life and education

 Barrie Pittock was born in Warrnambool, and grew up in Camberwell, Victoria, Australia.
 After attending Camberwell High School, he studied at Melbourne University, and attained his PhD in physics in 1963.
 While there became concerned about the educational (and other) inequalities facing Aboriginal communities in outback Australia.

 Human rights

 From his teenage years onwards, but especially in the 1960s, Pittock was an active campaigner for Indigenous rights and educational opportunities for Aboriginal Australian and Torres Strait Islander people.

 As a member of the Federal Council for the Advancement of Aborigines and Torres Strait Islanders, he became the convener of its Legislative Reform group in 1966, which led to his extensive involvement in the 1967 Aboriginal referendum and 1968 Aboriginal land rights campaigns.

 He served on the committee of the Victorian Association for Immigration Reform from its formation in 1960, and on the Quaker Service Council of Australia from its inception in 1964.